Last Updated on October 22, 2024 by Aaron von Frank

 8. Feed needs & costs

 Key takeaway: Chickens eat less than ducks.
-It’s also harder to find pre-blended, species-appropriate feed for ducklings and mature ducks than it is for chickens.
-Duck feed is generally more expensive and more difficult to find organically than chicken feed.
+It’s also harder to find pre-blended, species-appropriate feed for ducklings and mature ducks than it is for chickens at local stores.
+Waterfowl/duck-specific feed is generally more expensive than chicken feed.
+It’s also extremely difficult or even possible to find USDA certified organic duck feed (in breeder and maintenance formulations) whereas it’s not hard to find organic chicken feed.

-One of the biggest differences between species is that ducks need much higher levels of niacin than chickens.
+Another important nutritional difference between species: ducks need much higher levels of niacin than chickens.
 Niacin is not something found in chicken feed at levels that ducklings and ducks require.

 How much does a duck eat?